iamkarnashrestha/cloudproject/README.md

 -Implemented CI/CD for static website hosting using    CodePipeline

 # Oct 23
-Created SQS and new Lambda and send the message from First lambda to SQS trigerring new Lambda Connected front end with backend
+ -Created SQS and new Lambda and send the message from First lambda to SQS trigerring new Lambda -Connected front end with backend

 # Oct 24
-Frontend Validation
+-Frontend Validation

+# OCT 26
+-Blog created for CICD

+# Oct 27
+-Finished the project